Fusica/U-Net_Cityscapes_RGBD/README.md

 This repository contains the implementation of a U-Net model for semantic segmentation on the Cityscapes dataset, incorporating RGB-D data.
 The project includes training and testing scripts, dataset loading, and the use of `argparse` for parameter tuning, along with TensorBoard and Wandb for monitoring training progress.

+Referencing RFNet, the overall code structure was refactored to support the UNet network architecture.

 ## Project Structure

 ```